carstenSpraener/upe/examples/Readme.md

 # WARNING!
 Highly under construction

-__The projects in this dirctory are highly under construction.
-The purpose of the projects is to test the implementation of upe-code, upe-rest, upe-angular-frontend and the cgV19-Cartridge for upe.__
+__The projects in this directory are highly under construction.
+The purpose of the projects is to test the implementation of upe-core, upe-rest, upe-angular-frontend and the cgV19-Cartridge for upe.__